arangodb/docs/3.5/tutorials-starter.md

 # Starting an ArangoDB cluster or database the easy way

-Starting an ArangoDB cluster involves starting various servers with different roles (agents, dbservers & coordinators).
+Starting an ArangoDB cluster involves starting various servers with different roles (Agents, DBServers & Coordinators).

 The ArangoDB Starter is designed to make it easy to start and maintain an ArangoDB cluster or single server database.